IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 ### Delays

-Delays need to be consistent - needs to have the same rate across similar content.
+Delays need to be consistent - needs to have the same rate across similar content types.

 ## Animation Library Implementation